johnno1962/InjectionIII/README.md

 This typically becuase you are injecting code that uses a default argument.
-If you encounter this problem, restart your app and you should find this issue disappears due to a background task [unhide](https://github.com/johnno1962/unhide) which is integrated into into InjectionIII.
+If you encounter this problem, restart your app and you should find this issue disappears due to a background task [unhide](https://github.com/johnno1962/unhide) which is integrated into InjectionIII.

-Keep in mind global state -- If the file you're injecting has top level variables e.g. singletons, static or global vars they will be reset when you inject the code as the new method implementations will refer to the newly loaded object file containing the type.
+Keep in mind global state -- If the file you're injecting has top level variables e.g. singletons, static or global vars they will be reset when you inject the code as the new method implementations will refer to the newly loaded object file containing the variable.

 As injection needs to know how to compile Swift files individually it is not compatible with building using `Whole Module Optimisation`.
 A workaround for this is to build with `WMO` switched off so there are